 Epilepsy Society sees worst ever bullying attack on Twitter

-Epilepsy Society and its supporters, including eight-year-old Zach Keer who has cerebral palsy and epilepsy, have been maliciously attacked on Twitter by a flood of flashing gifs designed to provoke seizures in people with epilepsy.
+Epilepsy Society and its supporters, including eight-year-old Zach Eagling who has cerebral palsy and epilepsy, have been maliciously attacked on Twitter by a flood of flashing gifs designed to provoke seizures in people with epilepsy.

 The charity said it is the worst attack they have ever experienced with hundreds of flashing images being targeted at their account and those of its followers, including Claire Keer, mum of schoolboy Zach.